 It does not apply to oral recommendations made by registered individuals to their clients.
 These recommendations are subject to the requirements of section 13.4.
+Part 13 Division 2 [Conflicts of interest].

 Division 3 Referral arrangements

 Division 3 sets out the requirements for permitted referral arrangements.
 Regulators want to ensure that under any referral arrangements: